Q: Where is Northern Illinois University?

 A: Yes, campers reside and dine in the Summer Conference Center, a residence hall on NIU's campus in DeKalb, Illinois.
-Two campers share a room; campers may request a specific roommate.
+Generally, two same-gender campers share a room; campers may request a specific roommate.
 Linens and pillows are not provided.
 There is adult supervision at all times as camp counselors live in the residence hall alongside the campers.

 Q: What is the penalty for a lost room key?

 A: Parents will be billed $150 for each occurrence to replace all lost keys in Stevenson residentail hall.
 Parents will be billed $10 for each occurrence to replace all lost key cards in Grant or Gilbert residential halls.

 Q: What should campers bring to camp?

-A: Campers should bring casual clothes and comfortable, sturdy walking shoes.
+A: Campers should bring casual clothes, socks, and comfortable, sturdy walking shoes.
 We also recommend campers bring an umbrella and/or rain gear and a sweater.
 Campers should bring towels, all personal hygiene necessities, their own personal pillow, bed linens, or a sleeping bag.
-They also might want to bring a small fan, a small radio, and extra money for snacks, souvenirs, etc. There is a mini fridge and microwave in each room.
+They also might want to bring extra money for snacks, souvenirs, etc. There is a mini fridge and microwave in each room.

 Q: What should campers NOT bring to camp?